apocalyptech/bl3-cli-saveedit/README-profile.md

 This argument will also update your main Guardian Rank number to be an appropriate value, given the number of rewards and available tokens.

+## Borderlands Science

+There are a few functions available to help managing Borderlands Science.

+### Maximizing Borderlands Science Progression

+By using `--max-borderlands-science` you can maximize progression, unlocking True Tannis and skipping the tutorial.

+    bl3-profile-edit profile.sav newprofile.sav --max-borderlands-science

+### Resetting Borderlands Science Progression

+You can also reset borderlands science progression using `--reset-borderlands-science`.
+This will put you back at no puzzles solved, with the tutorial incomplete.

+    bl3-profile-edit profile.sav newprofile.sav --reset-borderlands-science

+### Removing active Borderlands Science boosts

+You can remove any active Borderlands Science boosts using `--remove_borderlands_science_boosts`.

+    bl3-profile-edit profile.sav newprofile.sav --remove_borderlands_science_boosts

+### Borderlands Science tokens

+The number of available Borderlands Science tokens can be set using the `--borderlands-science-tokens` argument:

+    bl3-profile-edit profile.sav newprofile.sav --borderlands-science-tokens 10000

 ## Bank Item Levels